wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

 #### Playing _over_ the changes

 You've seen how just the five notes A, C, D, E, and G suffice to make coherent lines over a i-iv progression.
-Many people have made entire careers using just a single scale to solo over entire songs.
+Many careers have been made using just a single scale to solo over entire songs.

 That's not the only way to play, however.